GPCsolutions/wordpress-google-apps-login/readme.txt

 You may then need to ensure the Redirect URL and Web Origin in the Google Cloud Console are set as HTTPS (this will make sense if you follow the installation instructions again).

-If for some reason you cannot set FORCE_SSL_ADMIN, then you can add two URLs to the Google Cloud Console for each entry, e.g. Redirect URL = http://wpexample.com/wp-login.php, and then add another one for https://wpexample.com/wp-login.php.
+If for some reason you cannot set FORCE_SSL_ADMIN, then instead you can add two URLs to the Google Cloud Console for each entry, e.g. Redirect URL = http://wpexample.com/wp-login.php, and then add another one for https://wpexample.com/wp-login.php.
 Same idea for Web Origin.

 = Does the plugin work on Multisite? =

-It is written, tested, and secure for multisite in subdirectories (not subdomains), and *must* be activated network-wide for security reasons.
+It is written, tested, and secure for multisite WordPress, both for subdirectories and subdomains, and *must* be activated network-wide for security reasons.

-If you do require it used for subdomains, please contact the plugin author who may be able to help for your specific installation.
+There are many different possible configurations of multisite WordPress, however, so you must test carefully if you have any other plugins or special setup.

 = Is it secure? =